User revolt: Distinction from Internet-based activism

-Internet-based activism is sometimes called a user revolt when website users protest the terms of a website while using that website for other purposes.
+Internet-based activism may sometimes take the form of user revolt in which website users protest the terms or policies of a website while continuing to use that website for other purposes.
 A distinction between a user revolt and Internet-based activism could be that in a user revolt, an objective of the protest is to revolt against the website itself.
 In Internet-based activism, the primary goal of the protest is something other than reforming a website, although websites which create barriers to the larger protest may incidentally experience a user revolt for participating in the larger conflict.
 An example of a situation in which Internet activism includes a user revolt might be when users wish to engage in prohibited political discussion, but a government compels the website host to censor those discussions.
 The core conflict in this case is between users and the government, and not that the website itself as a communication medium.
 However, when the website as a communication medium chooses to create barriers to communication for users, then users of the website organize a user revolt even when the primary objective is something other than a website protest.

 Examples of Internet-based activism which led to user revolts include Social media and the Arab Spring and the Twitter Revolution.